Dr. Shirley's History Pages - Part 6

 538 BC

-"Edict of Cyrus" allows Jews to return and rebuild the Temple at Jerusalem under the leadership of Zerubbabel.
-The majority of the Jews remain in Babylon
+"Edict of Cyrus" allowed Jews to return and rebuild the Temple at Jerusalem under the leadership of Zerubbabel.
+The majority of the Jews remained in Babylon

 530-522 BC